1. Occupational Negligence | Onset of a Patient Death Dispute

 Background of the Incident

-The nurse was employed at a long term care facility in Washington D.C. and was responsible for routine monitoring of a medically fragile patient.
+The nurse was employed at a long term care facility in Washington D.C.
+And was responsible for routine monitoring of a medically fragile patient.

 During a meal, the patient showed mild mucus accumulation, but no acute respiratory compromise, so the nurse determined based on clinical judgment that immediate suctioning was not necessary.